 If you struggle to come up with ideas, try making it more concrete.
-How would you assess this contribution for work in the domain of your final project?
-The final projects you critiqued last week?
+How would you assess this contribution for existing PL or PL-adjacent projects you've seen?

 Importance

 Before all other claims a system, toolkit or interactive technique must demonstrate importance.
 Tools are invariably associated with expertise gained over time.
 People will not discard a familiar tool and its associated expertise for a 1% improvement.
 In most cases at least a 100% improvement is required for someone to change tools.
 Without establishing the importance of the problem and its proposed solution, nothing else matters.